 - Be aware that non-vegan wines and beer may have been processed with animal products.

-- Remember most breads and pastries contain butter and some contain milk.
+- Remember most breads and pastries contain butter and some contain milk or milk derivatives.

 - In desserts and puddings, replace gelatine with agar-agar or vege-gel, both made from seaweed.